openaps/docs/docs/docs/walkthrough/phase-1/add-alias.md

 # Adding shortcuts to command lines

 Linux command lines can be long-to-type and difficult-to-remember.
-Sometimes it is really helpful to create aliases for frequently used commands or combination of commands that you'll use in your OpenAPS rig.
+Sometimes it is really helpful to create aliases (a.k.a, shortcuts) for frequently used commands or combination of commands that you'll use in your OpenAPS rig.
 Here's a short set of instructions for setting up aliases.
 You can customize the initial list of aliases however you'd like.

+By setting up these aliases, you can just use the shortcut command while logged into your rig instead of typing out the much longer version of the command.
+For example, typing `cat-pref` will show you a print out of your preferences.json file.
+Typing `edit-wifi` will bring up your wpa-supplicant file so that you can add or edit wifi networks for your rig.

 * Create a blank profile
 <br>